 Due to the terrain, wildlife, and sudden change in weather conditions, tents are a required shelter for a Philmont trek and therefore all crew members are required to sleep in a tent.
 Bivy sacks and hammocks are not acceptable.
 Every member of your crew should be able to set up, take down, and fold the tent.
-Philmont uses two-person, free standing backpacking tents (foot print - 4'6" x 7'4") called "The Thunder Ridge".
+Philmont uses two-person, free standing backpacking tents (foot print - 4'6'' x 7'4'') called "The Thunder Ridge".
 The tent is durable, requires 6-8 stakes (not provided), weighs 5 lb.
-4 oz., and is available for your use at no charge.
+5 oz., and is available during your trek at no charge.

 Space for tents in most campsites is limited.
-Use of two-person tents minimizes the footprint and avoids --encroaching on the "Bearmuda" Triangle (see pg.
-24).
+Use of two-person tents minimizes the footprint and avoids encroaching on the "Bearmuda" Triangle (see pg.
+34).
 Two one-person tents take up nearly twice as much space as one 2-person tent.
 A 5' x 7' waterproof ground cloth must be used under each tent.
 These are not provided with the Philmont tents.

-A tent washing station is located at Services for the washing of tents and dining flys.
+A tent washing station is located at Outfitting Services for the washing of tents and dining flys.
 Crews are asked to help with this process as they return the equipment they have checked out.
 If you choose to provide your own tent it must be a two-person tent and free of all food smells.
 If you think your tent may have been compromised by food smells, please use a Philmont tent.

-Philmont will allow a single person or two person tent in the event of an odd numbered crew, gender numbers and for youth protection compliance.
-Keep in mind, due to recent changes in the Youth Protection Policy, parents cannot tent with their children.
+Philmont will allow a single person or three person tent in the event of an odd numbered crew, gender numbers and for youth protection compliance.
+Youth sharing tents must be no more than 2 years apart.
+Keep in mind, due to the Youth Protection Policy, parents cannot tent with their children.
 Please make tenting assignments accordingly.